Thomas Jermyn (1573–1645): Political and court career

 In the 1628 parliament he voted consistently for the king's proposals and his attempts to raise additional taxes.
 Jermyn nonetheless supported the Petition of Right which was passed on 7 June 1628.
 Jermyn, however, also admonished John Eliot for criticising royal ministers.
 In the second session, at the grand committee on the customs administration on 23 February 1629, Jermyn sought to discriminate between the misdeeds of officials and the king's commands.
 In March 1629, Charles I decided to rule for eleven years without parliament and the Commons was dismissed.

 By 1629, Jermyn was facing financial difficulties and sought a promotion at court.
 In 1630 he was made vice-chamberlain of the royal household and became a member of the Privy Council of England.
 On 22 December 1631 he became a non-resident Governor of Jersey and through the 1630s he sat on several administrative commissions.
 Jermyn was then appointed Comptroller of the Royal Household in 1639.
 In April 1640 Jermyn was re-elected for Bury St Edmunds in the Short Parliament, and a few months later was elected to the Long Parliament.
 He was made Lord Lieutenant of Suffolk the same year.

 In 1641, he sold his position at court for £2,000 and left the Commons with the intent of retiring, only to be resummoned to parliament in August and November 1642 on suspicion of sending the king money to raise arms.
 In the ensuing Civil War he fought as a Royalist, becoming disabled through injury in 1644 and dying in the following year aged 72.
-He was buried at Rushbrooke on 7 January 1645.
+He was buried at the church of St Nicholas, Rushbrooke on 7 January 1645.
 Having already made generous provision for his servants, he bequeathed all his disposable property to his second wife.
 His son Thomas inherited the estate and debts of over £3,300.